working-group-two/docs.wgtwo.com/docs/introduction.md

 ---

 # Working Group Two APIs
+We offer APIs both to Operators (subscriber consent not required), and third party developers (subscriber consent required).
 Our APIs are hosted at `https://api.wgtwo.com`.

+You can choose your role in the top right corner.

 ## Resources